Updated August 4, 2009

 IV.
 NEWCOMER PACKET OUTREACH

-Any group that lacks sufficient Seventh Tradition funds to purchase newcomer packets may send their elected Intergroup Representative to a regularly scheduled meeting of Intergroup to pick up a small supply of newcomer packets to help carry the message.
+Any group that lacks sufficient Seventh Tradition funds to purchase newcomer packets may send their elected Intergroup Representative to a regularly scheduled meeting of CCI to pick up a small supply of newcomer packets to help carry the message.

 Intergroup representatives may sign for and obtain five (5) packets at three (3) month intervals up to a maximum lifetime limit of fifteen (15) packets per group.

-Any group that is able to purchase newcomer packets with their Seventh Tradition funds is considered to be self supporting and is not eligible for this assistance.
+Any group that is able to purchase newcomer packets with their Seventh Tradition funds is considered to be self-supporting and is not eligible for this assistance.

 V. SUGGESTED GUIDELINES FOR OA FUNCTIONS